Paddle the waters that make the San Juan Islands famous for sea kayaking with killer whales!

 All guests paddle in double or triple kayaks with gear packed into the kayak, with all gear for your adventure packed into the sea kayak upon departure.
 Gear is not motor-boater to the campsite prior to departure.
 We use triple kayaks as doubles on overnights and pack larger gear items into the middle seat.
 We use expedition style Northwest Kayaks that are very stable and easy to steer using a foot peg rudder system.
 The Whale Sanctuary Multiday Itinerary is our most challenging itinerary, and tours can expect to paddle 15+ miles on day 1, and then 12-15 miles on days 2 and 3.
 Please note that fully loaded sea kayaks can be heavy, and feeling fatigued and/or sore after a day of sea kayaking is very normal.

 Your guide will call you the day before your tour to go over the details of your trip.
 If you are on island the day before departure, your guide will set a time to meet up and give you dry bags so you can come packed and ready to go the day of your tour.

 Pricing: 2 Day - $439/person and 3 Day - $639/person plus fees & WA State sales tax

 Weekends in mid-August through October.
-Other dates may be available June through October upon request!
+Other dates (including mid-week) are available May through October upon request!
 Please call our reservations office: 866-810-1483.

 Depending on your interests and group size, some itinerary items can be ammended to give your group the best trip!
 Want more camp time or more paddling?
 Let us know!
 We email a pre-trip questionnaire prior to your tour to make sure we provide the best tour possible for your family.